Essay: The Politics of Memoir and the Making of Memoir Madness

 Brendan Halligan, editor of the Limerick Leader from 1970-2006, notes some specific “inaccuracies” in the book, such as references to Mrs. Clohessy’s notoriously bad housekeeping, also implying that McCourt was insensitive including that detail, given that she, at 94, was still alive.
 Also, McCourt’s old scoutmaster claims that he had offered the boy a job fixing bicycles, contradicting the author’s insistence he could not find work.
 But Halligan does, albeit begrudgingly, accept the artistic qualities of the memoir: “It’s the truth.
 Despite its factual inaccuracies, it faithfully captures the impressions of a child who grew up [in Limerick] in the 1930’s and 1940’s.”

 Most of the local complaints had to do with how McCourt portrayed Limerick negatively, without mentioning any of its positive aspects.
-Gerard Hannan, a Limerick bookseller, has published Ashes, a self-published book that looks at the 1930’s and 1940’s Limerick from the other side, and, according to a September 16, 2000, PR-Archive.com press release, e-published in 2000 by GreatUnpublished.com (website now defunct).
+Gerard Hannan, a Limerick bookseller, has published Ashes on Amazon, a self-published book that looks at the 1930’s and 1940’s Limerick from the other side, and, according to a September 16, 2000, PR-Archive.com press release, originally e-published in 2000 by GreatUnpublished.com (website now defunct).

 “I loved Angela’s Ashes,” Hannan said on Limerick, now Limerick Leader whose online articles only go back to 2006.
 “It was beautifully written.
 The problem with it is that it’s just one side of the story.
 Frank McCourt had a miserable life.
 Lots of people grew up under the same circumstances and don’t consider their lives miserable.”